Galtea allows you to define and use your own custom metrics for evaluation tasks. This is particularly useful for:

 actual_output = "This response contains the correct keyword."

-# Run evaluation task with your custom scores
+# 3. Run evaluation task with your custom metric

 galtea.evaluation_tasks.create_single_turn(